SomeshTalligeriDEV/Climate-Crisis/README.md

 Please avoid making changes to core game logic or UI without first opening an issue to discuss the proposed change.

-## Assets & Licensing

-This project includes assets found in the `Assets/` folder.
-See `Assets/Font.txt` and `License.txt` for attribution and license information for third-party assets.

-## Contact

-If you have questions or ideas for collaboration, please open an issue in this repository or contact the project owner.

----

-Thank you for checking out Climate Crisis — games can educate, motivate, and inspire change.